sebastianbergmann/money/CONTRIBUTING.md

 Contributions are **welcome** and will be fully **credited**.

-We accept contributions via Pull Requests on [Github](https://github.com/sebastianbergmann/money).
+We accept contributions via pull requests on [Github](https://github.com/sebastianbergmann/money).

 ## Pull Requests